-Koninklijke Ahold N.V. (the Company) is a public company under Dutch law with a two-tier board structure.
+Koninklijke Ahold N.V. (the Company or Ahold) is a public company under Dutch law with a two-tier board structure.
 Our Management Board has ultimate responsibility for the overall management of Ahold.
 We also have an Executive Committee comprised of our Management Board as well as certain key officers of the Company.
 The Executive Committee is led by the Chief Executive Officer and is accountable to the Management Board.
-The Management Board is supervised and advised by a Supervisory Board.
-The Management Board and the Supervisory Board are accountable to Ahold's shareholders
+The Management Board is supervisory Board.
+The Management Board and the Supervisory Board are accountable to Ahold's shareholders.

 Our Company is structured to effectively execute our strategy and to balance local, continental and global decision-making.
-It is comprised of a Corporate Center and three platforms: Ahold USA, Ahold The Netherlands and Ahold Czech Republic, each of which contains a number of businesses.
+It is comprised of Ahold Corporate Center and three platforms: Ahold USA, Ahold Netherlands and Ahold Czech Republic, each of which contains a number of businesses.

-The following diagram shows Ahold's governance structure.
-A list of subsidiaries, joint ventures and associates is included in Note 36 to the consolidated financial statements
+The diagram below shows Ahold's governance structure.
+A list of subsidiaries, joint ventures and associates is included in Note 37 to the consolidated financial statements.